 Academic Search Complete is a comprehensive scholarly, multi-disciplinary full-text database, with more than 5,300 full-text periodicals, including 4,400 peer-reviewed journals.
 In addition to full text, this database offers indexing and abstracts for more than 9,300 journals and a total of 10,900 publications including monographs, reports, conference proceedings, etc. An EBSCO database.

-Indexed by the American Theological Libraries Association, this database provides citations and many full text articles, book reviews, and essay collections in all fields of religion.
+Indexed by the American Theological Libraries Association (Atla), this database provides citations and many full-text articles, book reviews, and essay collections in all fields of religion.
 Updated monthly, it contains over 2.7 million bibliographic records in over 60 languages.
 Most coverage spans from 1949 to the present with retrospective indexing of some journals as far back as the 19th century.
+This database includes the Catholic Periodical and Literature Index (CPLI) back to 1981; older issues of CPLI are available in print in the library.
 An EBSCO database.

 Indexed by the American Theological Libraries Association, this is a completely full-text collection of over 320 major religion, theology, and philosophy journals.
 Updated monthly, it contains over 615,000 records from 1881 to the present.
 An EBSCO database.